What is Casey Cares Foundation’s mission?

 The Casey Cares Foundation is funded through in-kind donations, fundraising, private donations, corporate sponsors and foundation grants.
 Seeking to keep administrative costs down, Casey Cares does not employ telemarketing companies or solicit door to door.
 As a 501 (c)(3) tax-exempt organization any contributions or gifts are tax deductible as allowed by law.
 We provide receipts for all donations.

 When did it begin?

 Established in 2000, the Casey Cares Foundation was founded by Casey Baynes.
-It is headquartered in Baltimore and serves critically ill children and their families in eight states (Delaware, Maryland, New Jersey, Ohio, Pennsylvania, Virginia, West Virginia, Florida) and Washington, D.C.
+It is headquartered in Columbia, Maryland and serves critically ill children and their families in eight states (Delaware, Maryland, New Jersey, Ohio, Pennsylvania, Virginia, West Virginia, Florida) and Washington, D.C.

 How do children qualify for the programs?

 Children from birth to age 18 who are on active treatment and frequently hospitalized for life-threatening illnesses are eligible.
 Applications are reviewed with the child’s physician.
 An application for our programs can be found by clicking here.

 Are children eligible if they participate in programs with a similar organization?